Best Contract Negotiation Software (2026)

 Strengths:

-- Reported 90% reduction in contract negotiation time with the latest platform update
+- Luminance reports up to a 90% reduction in contract negotiation time with its latest platform update; that is a vendor figure, not an independent measurement

 - Works within Microsoft Word, eliminating counterparty adoption friction

-- Strong track record with enterprise legal teams; global revenue doubled in 2025
+- Strong track record with enterprise legal teams

 Limitations:

-- Requires a sales process and implementation timeline that smaller teams may find excessive
+- Requires a sales process, and Luminance publishes no standard implementation timeline

 - The depth of AI capabilities means a steeper learning curve to get full value from the platform